Master of Science Management: Entrepreneurship and Innovation

 - a letter of academic interest and objective in undertaking postgraduate study.

 All admissions are based on merit and are subject to the final approval of the Programme Director.
 Applicants may be interviewed prior to acceptance into the programme.

 All fees inclusive of prevailing GST and are payable before term commencement (exclude textbooks).
-Fees are valid for 2017 intake and assume that the student completes the programme in one year.
+Fees are valid for 2019 intake and assume that students complete the programme in one year.

 Average teacher-student ratio 1:25

 Typically, students will need to complete each module's assessments and/or exams before progressing to the next module.